Monroe Center, Illinois

 Monroe Center is a village in Ogle County, Illinois, United States, southeast of Rockford in Monroe Township.
-It is located on the Canadian Pacific Railway and on Illinois Route 72, about .6 mile east of Exit 111 from Interstate 39.
+It is located on the Canadian Pacific Railway and on Illinois Route 72, approximately 0.6 mile east of Exit 111 from Interstate 39.
 The village had a population of 471 at the 2010 census.
-The controversial Great Lakes Basin Railroad is planned to run through Monroe Center.

 Geography

 Monroe Center is on a hill and has many fields surrounding it.
 The Kilbuck Creek along with the retainment ponds and lakes alongside I-39 are the only bodies of water in the area.
 According to the 2010 census, Monroe Center has a total area of 1.21 sqmi, all land.

 Demographics

+Education

+It is in the Meridian Community Unit School District 223.